 FID is one of 28 agencies that receives an entitlement of water from the Kings River through the Kings River Water Association.
 The City executed its most recent agreement with FID in 2016.
 The 2016 agreement identifies the City's contracted percentage of FID's Kings River water based on the City's water service area located within FID service area as a percentage of the FID land area.
 FID land area varies slightly every year because it is dependent on the acreage receiving water deliveries for that year rather than the total acreage within FID, and is roughly 200,000 acres.
-As the City incorporates new users and the water service area expands, the percentage of FID supply increases.
-However, the 2016 FID Agreement sets the City's maximum percentage of FID's Kings River water as 29.0%, which is expected to be reached between 2025 and 2030.
+As the City incorporates new users and the water service area expands, the percentage of FID's Kings River water as 29.0%, which is expected to be reached between 2025 and 2030.